HL7-DaVinci/CRD/SetupGuideForMacOS.md

 ```
 Wait until you see the server is running at 91% and there is no more console output before proceeding to [Start keycloak]().

 > Optional.
-Verify test-ehr is running with the following links.
-You may need to add '/r4' to the end of the links.
+Verify test-ehr is running with the following links. http://localhost:8080/test-ehr/r4 is the base URL of the server and will require a resource type or operation name appended to the end.
 >
-> - http://localhost:8080/test-ehr/ should show you a HAPI EHR UI.
-> - http://localhost:8080/test-ehr/search?serverId=home&pretty=true&resource=Patient should reveal a few patients.
-> - http://localhost:8080/test-ehr/r4/Patient should reveal a 200 response with a patient resource.
+> - http://localhost:8080/test-ehr/r4/Patient should display a 200 response with a patient resource.

 ### Start keycloak